santiago dr gargoyle over city

 Find yourself surrounded by mountains in the lush valley of the Cibao region in the center of the island of Hispaniola.
 Here lies Santiago De Los Caballeros, the second largest city in the Dominican Republic, which puts you steps away from places of historical, cultural, and ecological interest – not to mention about an hour’s drive to the Atlantic Coast with crystal-clear warm water and white sand.
 Santiago is the commercial and cultural center of the fertile Cibao Valley region, housing the León Jimenez cultural center and the commercial street of Calle del Sol.

-Close to the Atlantic Ocean to the north and the Caribbean Sea to the South, Santiago offers endless sports options, including baseball, kitesurfing, and golf, along with ample cultural and artistic entertainment and recreation.
+Close to the Atlantic Ocean to the north and the Caribbean Sea to the South, Santiago offers endless sports options, including baseball, kitesurfing, and soccer, along with ample cultural and artistic entertainment and recreation.
 Here you can dance to the contagious rhythm of merengue and bachata and enjoy the best Dominican gastronomy.

 The Culture